shibaFoss/VideoMate/CONTRIBUTING.md

 git clone https://github.com/shibafoss/VideoMate.git
 ```

-Replace `your-username` with your GitHub username.
+Replace `shibafoss` with your GitHub username.
 This creates a local copy of the project on your machine.

 ### 3. Open the Project in Android Studio